What is Azure Data Box Gateway?

 Data Box Gateway virtual device - A device based on a virtual machine provisioned in your virtualized environment or hypervisor and allows you to send data to Azure.

 Data Box Gateway resource – A resource in the Azure portal that lets you manage a Data Box Gateway device from a web interface that you can access from different geographical locations.
-Use the Data Box Gateway resource to create and manage resources, view, and manage devices and alerts, and manage shares.
+Use the Data Box Gateway resource to view and manage device, shares, users and alerts.
+For more information, see how to Manage using Azure portal.

-Data Box local web UI - Use the local web UI to run diagnostics, shut down and restart the Data Box Gateway device, view copy logs, and contact Microsoft Support to file a service request.
+Data Box local web UI - Use the local web UI to run diagnostics, shut down and restart the device, generate a support package, or contact Microsoft Support to file a service request.
+For more information, see how to Manage using local web UI.

-Data Box Edge physical device, Azure resource, and target storage account to which you transfer data do not all have to be in the same region.
+Data Box Gateway physical device, Azure resource, and target storage account to which you transfer data do not all have to be in the same region.

-Resource availability - For this release, the Data Box Edge resource is available in the following regions:
+Resource availability - For this release, the Data Box Gateway resource is available in the following regions that support public cloud:

 - European Union - West Europe